sandeepbvv11/CourseraProject/README.md

 # CourseraProject
-FInal assignment for building a dahsboard for tesla,GME data with python dataframes,plotly,beautiful soup by scrapping data from yfinance.
+FInal assignment for building a dashboard for tesla,GME data with python dataframes,plotly,beautiful soup by scrapping data from yfinance.